Tips for Interviewing for Internships and Early Career Roles at Appian

 We value curious students with a growth mindset.
 That looks like someone who regularly asks for feedback, demonstrates that they can take guidance, and absorb information like a sponge.

-We’re genuinely interested in getting to know you as a person, and better understand your willingness to contribute and learn.
+We’re interested in getting to know you as a person, and better understand your willingness to contribute and learn.

 Join Appian and kickstart your career

 It’s not enough to stay in your lane, work heads down, and do your job at Appian.
 Part of the culture is very much extending your time and talent to elevate others on the team, and continuously being curious and open to learning.
-It’s been amazing to see students who started with us in their early university years as interns and how they’ve impacted the company as full-time employees
+It’s been amazing to see students who started with us in their early university years as interns and how they’ve impacted the company as full-time employees.

-By starting your career with us at Appian you’re joining a team of people committed to investing in you, and helping you grow.
+By starting your career with us at Appian, you’re joining a team of people committed to investing in you, and helping you grow.

 Learn more about working at Appian as an intern here on our blog.